Deformation equivariant cross-modality image synthesis with paired non-aligned training data: Introduction

 \section{Introduction}

-Image-to-image translation is one of the most active areas of research in computer vision because of its various applications such as image synthesis, segmentation, restoration, style transformation and pose estimation.
+Image-to-image translation is an active area of research in computer vision because of its various applications such as image synthesis, segmentation, restoration, style transformation and pose estimation.
 After the advent of deep leaning, medical imaging as a cardinal application area, has seen an increasing interest in the use of image-to-image translation.
-In histopathology image-to-image translation has been used, e.g., for cross-stain translation \citep{liu2021unpaired, xu2019gan}, for replacing chemical staining by digitally generated mask \citep{valkonen2019cytokeratin}, for tissue color normalization \citep{de2018stain, de2021residual}, for virtual staining of label-free or unstained tissue images \citep{bayramoglu2017towards, rana2020use, rivenson2019phasestain}.
-In radiology, it has been used for organ segmentation, synthetic CT and cross-modality MRI synthesis \citep{boulanger2021deep, spadea2021deep, xie2022survey}.
-The image-to-image translation methods are primarily divided into two categories: supervised methods that rely upon aligned image pairs and unsupervised methods that don't require aligned image pairs, although in general, their translation quality is not on par with the supervised methods.
+In histopathology, image-to-image translation has been used, e.g., for cross-stain translation \citep{liu2021unpaired, xu2019gan}, for replacing chemical staining by digitally generated mask \citep{valkonen2019cytokeratin}, for tissue color normalization \citep{de2018stain, de2021residual}, for virtual staining of label-free or unstained tissue images \citep{bayramoglu2017towards, rana2020use, rivenson2019phasestain}.
+In radiology, it has been used for pseudo CT generation and cross-modality MRI synthesis, and the synthesized images have been shown to be useful for downstream tasks, e.g., segmentation \citep{boulanger2021deep, spadea2021deep, xie2022survey}.
+The image-to-image translation methods are primarily divided into two categories: supervised methods that rely upon aligned image pairs and unsupervised methods that don't require aligned image pairs.
+In the medical setting including supervision tends to improve the results \citep{jin2019deep, klages2020patch, li2020comparison, peng2020magnetic, fard2022cnns}.

-Image-to-image translation is called differently depending on the application and in this work we will call it cross-modality image synthesis often used in medical imaging context.
+Image-to-image translation is called differently depending on the application and in this work we will call it cross-modality image synthesis, which is often used in the medical imaging context.
 We use the term modality broadly to refer to any distinct image types capturing different characteristics of the underlying anatomy.

-In medical domain, different modality images of the same subject are not usually anatomically aligned.
+In the medical domain, different modality images of the same subject are not usually anatomically aligned.
 To solve this before training a network images are typically registered, or in other words, aligned anatomically.
 Deep learning registration methods have gained popularity \citep{fu2020deep} with the best methods performing close to classical registration algorithms, e.g. in Learn2Reg multi-task medical image registation challenge \citep{hering2021learn2reg} or in histopathology ANHIR competition \citep{borovec2020anhir}.